You’ll love this DIY Wedding Card Box!

 John and I are getting married in September, so I’ve been frantically shopping for centerpieces, favors and decorations.
 There is so much to do, and so little time!

 One thing I needed to get was a wedding card box to put on the gift table.
-All of the wedding card boxes I found online were so expensive, so I decided I would just try to make my own.
+All of the wedding card boxes I found online were so expensive, so I decided I would just try to make a DIY wedding card box.
 I’m all about saving money whenever I can.
 A wedding card box seemed like an easy enough thing to make myself.

 I started with a wooden box I found at AC Moore, which is just the right size to hold cards.